JGRennison/OpenTTD-patches/README.md

   * Trains break down after colliding with a road vehicle. (added in v0.20.0).
   * Add warning/info messages to timetable window. (added in v0.21.0).
   * Add ctrl+click on shared list button in order/timetable window to add single vehicle to a new group. (added in v0.21.0).
+  * Improve scrolling rendering of link graph overlay on viewport and small map. (added in v0.25.0).
+  * Add setting to automatically save when losing connection to a network game. (added in v0.25.0).
+  * Station rating: track "last visited vehicle type" separately per cargo. (added in v0.25.0).
   * Various minor fixes, see changelog.

 * Translations